SexChrLab/XYalign/analyses/README.md

 It currently contains materials for:

-Webster TH et al. 2017.
-XYalign: inferring sex chromosome content and correcting for technical biases in next-generation sequencing data.
+Webster TH et al. 2018.
+Identifying, understanding, and correcting technical biases on the sex chromosomes in next-generation sequencing data.